 11. Quarry Park

-The rise that gives its name to the town of Rocky Hill is the site of an old basalt quarry, worked from the end of the 19th century to the middle of the 20th century.
+The rise that gives its name to the town of Rocky Hill is the site of an old basalt quarry.
+This was worked from the end of the 19th century to the middle of the 20th century.

-A narrow slice, half a mile long was hewn from the hill’s eastern slopes, creating many different levels and sheer rocks faces of up to 20 metres.
+A narrow slice, half a mile long was hewn from the hill’s eastern slopes, creating many different levels and sheer rock faces of up to 67 feet.

-Quarry Park is state owned and managed by the town of Rocky Hill, granting knockout views of Hartford, the Connecticut River and Glastonbury across the water.
+Quarry Park is state owned and managed by the town of Rocky Hill.
+For me, the reason to go is for the views, taking in Hartford, the Connecticut River, and Glastonbury across the water.

-On the park’s east side is an abandoned, overgrown railway property and on a walk you’ll come across atmospheric decaying buildings.
+On the park’s east side is an abandoned, overgrown railway property.
+On a walk you’ll come across atmospheric decaying industrial buildings.

 12. Old Wethersfield Country Store

-In summer you can’t resist getting a scoop or two of luxurious Grass Roots Ice Cream, which has flavors like Honey Lavender, Deep Dark Chocolate Mousse and Coffee Caramel Cup.
+In summer I can’t resist getting a scoop or two of luxurious Grass Roots Ice Cream.
+This has flavors like Honey Lavender, Deep Dark Chocolate Mousse, and Coffee Caramel Cup.

 13. Lara’s Labyrinth

-Wethersfield has its very own escape room, where teams of between four and eight have to work together and put on their problem-solving hats to find their way out of a room within a one-hour time limit.
+Wethersfield has its very own escape room center.
+Here, teams of between four and eight have to work together and put on their problem-solving hats to find their way out of a room within a one-hour time limit.

-The Lara’s Labyrinth brand has been a huge success, with locations both here and down on the coast in East Haven.
+The Lara’s Labyrinth brand has been a huge success, with locations both here and down on the shore in East Haven.

-The Wethersfield branch has four immersive and imaginatively conceived rooms: Cell Block 4 (4 players), Curse of Osiris (8), Dragonborne (4) and Red Riding Hood (4).
+The Wethersfield branch has four immersive and imaginatively conceived rooms.
+When I came, these were Cell Block 4 (2-10 players), Curse of Osiris (2-8), BeWitched (2-8), and Heart of Bastet (2-7).

 14. Rocky Hill-Glastonbury Ferry